 For this RFB, please assume the total number of groundwater monitoring and sampling events that will be needed is two (2) events.
-Please note that USTIF will only pay the winning firm for the actual number of events conducted (i.e. if a firm includes the costs to complete 2 events, but only 1 events are conducted; then the firm will only be paid for the 1 events completed).
-During each of the two (2) groundwater monitoring and sampling events, the selected bidder shall also conduct the sampling of the Site potable well and the five (5) proposed stream sampling locations shown on Figure 2.
-Please note that the selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation of the proposed monitoring wells and conduct the second event approximately six (6) weeks after the first event.
+Please note that USTIF will only pay the winning firm for the actual number of events conducted (i.e. if a firm includes the costs to complete two (2) events, but only one (1) event is conducted; then the firm will only be paid for the one (1) event completed).
+Please note that the selected consultant should be prepared to conduct the first groundwater sampling event at the Site approximately two (2) weeks after the installation/development of the proposed monitoring wells and conduct the second event approximately six (6) weeks after the first event.
+The selected consultant will conduct the two (2) groundwater monitoring and sampling events prior to the preparation and submittal of the SCR.
 Each event should include the following:

-- Collect water level readings from each of the monitoring wells using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet; - Record the depth to water readings from the monitoring wells and stream gauges and then use the data to determine water level elevations such that groundwater flow direction can be confirmed; - Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual; - Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method; - Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices;
+- Collect water level readings from each of the monitoring wells using an interface probe capable of distinguishing water and/or the presence or absence of product to the nearest 0.01 feet; - Record the depth to water readings from the monitoring wells and then use the data to determine water level elevations such that groundwater flow direction can be confirmed;

-- Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells directly from a bailer into laboratory supplied bottleware; - All liquids generated during the sampling events will need to be containerized and disposed of offsite in a manner consistent with the protocols set forth by the PADEP.
-Disposal of extracted groundwater should be arranged through a certified waste disposal subcontractor.
-In an effort to eliminate or minimize the need for change orders on a fixed price contract, please include costs to dispose of all anticipated volumes of waste in your bid response.
-ICF and PAUSTIF will not entertain any assumptions on the contract with regards to a volume of waste (i.e. Project costs assume that no more than four (4) drums of groundwater will require disposal after the completion of the groundwater sampling event).
-Bidders will be responsible for including costs in their bid response to cover the disposal of all potential waste related to the tasks included in the SOW.
-Please estimate the volume of waste using your professional opinion, experience, and the data provided.
-Invoices submitted to cover additional costs on waste generated as part of activities included under the fixed price contract for this Site will not be paid.
-The groundwater may be temporarily stored on site, but should be removed from the Site in a timely manner; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Samples should be analyzed for the PADEP expanded Petroleum Hydrocarbon Constituents list for unleaded gasoline and diesel components using laboratory methods 8260B and 8270C in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2 (benzene, toluene, ethylbenzene, and xylenes (BTEX); cumene; naphthalene; methyl tert-butyl ether (MTBE); 1,2,4-trimethylbenze; 1,3,5-trimethylbenzene; fluorene; and phenanthrene.
-In addition, the Site potable well should be sampled for the above compounds via laboratory method 524.2. - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling.
+- Groundwater sampling activities should be conducted in accordance with generally accepted practices as outlined in the final version of the PADEP Groundwater Monitoring Guidance Manual; - Prior to the collection of groundwater samples, the water column in each of the monitoring wells should be purged by either the removal of approximately three (3) volumes of the water column or via low flow sampling method; - Sampling equipment should be decontaminated prior to sample collection in accordance with generally accepted industry practices; - Following purging activities, groundwater samples should be collected as quickly as practical from each of the wells directly from a bailer into laboratory supplied bottleware; - The management of the groundwater removed from the well during purging shall be conducted in accordance with standard industry practices and applicable laws, regulations, guidance and Department directives; - Samples should be properly handled under chain of custody documentation protocol and kept cold from sample collection until the samples are relinquished to the accredited laboratory; - Samples should be analyzed for the PADEP short list of unleaded gasoline and kerosene parameters using laboratory methods 5035/8260B and 8270C in accordance with Pennsylvania's Storage Tank Regulation procedures and cleanup standard criteria as specified in Pennsylvania's Act 2 (benzene, toluene, ethylbenzene, and xylenes (BTEX); cumene; naphthalene; methyl tert-butyl ether (MTBE); 1,2,4-trimethylbenze; 1,3,5-trimethylbenzene). - In addition to the samples collected from the monitoring wells, one (1) duplicate sample and one (1) equipment blank sample will be collected and submitted per day of sampling.